abhisheksp/LineGeometry/readme.md

 ##Description

-Given a line in Cartesian System, calculate its length.
+To Model a line to calculate it's length and check for Equaity between two lines.

 ##Dependencies
     - JDK(1.6 or higher)